ShizukaInoue/QSM/README.md

    pip install -r requirements.txt
    ```

-3. Launch Jupyter Notebook:
+3. Run the analysis:
    ```
-   jupyter notebook
+   cd Japan/Scripts
+   python main.py
    ```

-4. Open `Japan/Code/QSM_Japan.ipynb` to run the analysis.

 ### Note on File Paths

-The notebook uses relative paths to access data files.
+The scripts use relative paths to access data files.
 All data files should be placed in the `Japan/Data` directory as described in the "How to Obtain the Data" section.
-The notebook will automatically look for data files in the correct location relative to the notebook's location.

 ## Data Files